Christopher Nolan filmography

-Sir Christopher Nolan is a British-American film director, screenwriter, and film producer.
+Sir Christopher Nolan is a British and American film director, screenwriter, and film producer.
 His feature directorial debut was the neo-noir crime thriller Following (1998) which was made on a budget of $6,000.
 (Note: Nolan directed a feature, Larry Mahoney, in the mid-1990s, but it was scrapped and never released.)
 Two years later, he directed the psychological thriller Memento (2000) which starred Guy Pearce as a man suffering from anterograde amnesia (short-term memory loss) searching for his wife's killer.
-Similar to his debut feature it had a non-linear narrative structure, and was his breakthrough film.
+Similar to his debut feature, this film had a non-linear narrative structure.
+It served as his breakthrough film.
 It was acclaimed by critics and was a surprise commercial success.
 For the film Nolan received his first nomination for the Directors Guild of America Award for Outstanding Directing – Feature Film, and for writing its screenplay he was nominated for the Academy Award for Best Original Screenplay.
 He next directed the mystery thriller remake Insomnia (2002) which starred Al Pacino, Robin Williams, and Hilary Swank.
 It was his first film for Warner Bros., and was a critical and commercial success.